Shirley Temple Dolls

 Shirley Temple was born 23rd April 1928 in California USA, the youngest of three children.
 She had two elder brothers.
 She was a good looking, charming and talented child and her mother encouraged her with dancing and singing lessons.
 While at a dance school she was “spotted” and invited to audition and screen test.
 She was signed up to a contract in 1933 for $150 per week.
 Just five years old.

 Because of this, many products came out in her image, photos and paper products and so on but the most famous being Shirley Temple dolls.
-Manufactured by the Ideal Novelty and Toy Company off and on until the 1970’s, they were made from composition (a composite of glue mixed with sawdust) then from vinyl.
-The dolls had open-mouthed smiles and a choice of red, blonde and brunette curls.
+Manufactured by Ideal off and on until the 1970’s, they were made from composition (a composite of glue mixed with sawdust) then from vinyl.
+The dolls had open-mouthed smiles and a choice of red, blond and brunette curls.
 Sized from 11 inches to 27 inches.